-Our Long-term Italian courses are addressed to students who wish to dedicate a period of 8+ weeks to the study of Italian.
+Our Long-term Italian courses are addressed to students who wish to dedicate an extended period to the study of Italian language and culture.

-Students on our Long-term programmes will have the opportunity to take part in our free Tandem language-exchange service, which has proven to be particularly useful for putting the language learnt in class into practice and getting to know people of a similar age and interest from the area.
+Students will have the opportunity to take part in our free Tandem language-exchange service, which has proven to be particularly useful for putting the language learned in class into practice and getting to know people of a similar age and interest from the area.

 The Italian Academy is an accredited centre of the University of Siena .
 Our long-term students who wish to follow specific examination courses may prepare and sit CILS (Certificazione di Italiano come lingua Straniera – Certification of Italian as a foreign language) examinations at levels from A1 to C2 of the CEFR, which is the most widely accepted Italian language certification in Italy and abroad by universities, employers and governmental institutions.

 Students who have a C1 certified level of Italian can prepare and take the DITALS (Certificazione di Competenza in Didattica dell’Italiano a Stranieri – Certification of Italian language teaching to foreigners ) examination which includes a 24-hour specific teacher training course and 60 hours of classroom teaching practice.